-The dynamics of fast-ion populations plays a primary role in several aspects of magnetically confined plasmas [1].
-Beams of fast neutral particles are commonly used to heat the plasma, and for noninductive sustainment of the plasma current.
-Radio-frequency (RF) waves are also routinely used to create high energy populations for similar purposes.
+The dynamics of fast-ion populations plays a primary role in several aspects of magnetically confined plasmas.
+Beams of fast neutral particles are commonly used to heat the plasma and for noninductive sustainment of the plasma current.
+Radio-frequency (rf) waves are also used to create high-energy populations for similar purposes.
+Regarding magnetohydrodynamic instabilities, fast ions can provide a stabilizing effect, e.g., for internal kink modes.
 Fast ions are finally responsible for the fusion reactions occurring in magnetically confined plasmas.
-Beside these beneficial effects, unconfined fast ions can damage in-vessel components such as limiters or RF antennas, or the vessel wall itself [2].
-These negative aspects will acquire even stronger relevance for future reactors such as ITER, where alpha particles originate from fusion reactions with energy of 3.5 MeV, much higher than the thermal energy of bulk ions and electrons.
-Understanding fast-ion dynamics is therefore a primary task for near-term fusion studies [3].
-Closely related to that is the possibility of predicting fast-ion dynamics through theoretical studies and reliable models.
-Finally, controlling fast-ion dynamics, e.g. through the injection of RF waves or neutral beams (NB), may open new avenues to control the behavior of a fusion reactor.
+Beside these beneficial effects, unconfined fast ions can damage in-vessel components such as limiters, rf antennas, or the vessel wall.
+These negative aspects will acquire even stronger relevance for reactors such as ITER, where alpha particles originate from fusion reactions with an energy of 3.5 MeV, much higher than the thermal energy of ions and electrons.
+Understanding fast-ion dynamics is therefore a primary task for near-term fusion studies.
+4 Closely related to that is the possibility of predicting fast-ion dynamics through theoretical studies and reliable models.
+Finally, affecting fast-ion dynamics through the injection of rf waves or neutral beams (NBs) may open new avenues to control the behavior of a fusion reactor.